GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 # oxd 3.1.1 Documentation

 ## Introduction
-oxd exposes simple, static APIs that web application developers can use to facilitate user authentication and authorization with an external OAuth 2.0 identity provider like the [Gluu Server](https://gluu.org/docs/ce).
+oxd exposes simple, static APIs web developers can use to facilitate user authentication and authorization against an external OAuth 2.0 identity provider (IDP) like the [Gluu Server](https://gluu.org/docs/ce).

 oxd offers long-term maintenance and security advantages over custom OAuth 2.0 implementations:

-- oxd standardizes OAuth 2.0 security implementations across web apps of all languages, and an ever-rotating group of code contributors;
+- oxd centralizes and standardizes OAuth 2.0 security implementations across web apps of all languages, and an ever-rotating group of code contributors;
 - When new OAuth 2.0 features are available, or vulnerabilities are discovered, oxd is the *only* component that needs to be updated.
 The oxd APIs remain the same, so applications never have to be changed and regression tested;
 - oxd is written, maintained, and supported by OAuth 2.0 security experts.